daangn/karrot-ios-tech-talk/README.md

 # karrot-ios-tech-talk
 Karrot ios tech talk

+## We're looking for the next guest.
+If you wanna an technical conversation.
+Feel free to register the topic in "issue"!

 Tea time with karrot ios developers.
 <br>
 We're going to have a technical conversation for 30 minutes to an hour.